Infisical/infisical/backend/docs/guide/folder-structure.md

         └── services
 ```

-The above contains the backend folder structure.
-All the contribution towards backend must follow the rules
+The following outlines the backend folder structure.
+All contributions to the backend should adhere to these guidelines:

-- **scripts**: Contains all the reusable scripts used in backend automation like running migration, generating SQL schemas
+- **scripts**: This folder contains all reusable scripts for backend automation, such as running migrations and generating SQL schemas.
-- **e2e-test**: The integration test for the APIs
+- **e2e-test**: Here you'll find integration tests for the APIs.
-- **src**: Source code of backend
+- **src**: This is the main directory for the source code of the backend.

 ## SRC

-- **@types**: The type definition of some libraries like fastify, knex
+- **@types**: This directory holds the type definitions for certain libraries, such as Fastify and Knex.
-- **db**: Knexjs configuration required for database.
-Includes migration, seed files and sql type schemas
+- **db**: In this folder, you'll find the Knex.js configuration necessary for database operations, including migration, seed files, and SQL type schemas.
-- **lib**: Stateless reusable functions used through code base
+- **lib**: This directory is for stateless, reusable functions used throughout the codebase.
-- **queue**: Infisical queue system based on bullmq
+- **queue**: This folder contains the Infisical queue system, which is based on BullMQ.

 ### Server

-- Anything related to fastify/service should be scoped inside here.
+- This section is dedicated to anything related to Fastify/service and should be contained within this scope.
-- It contains the routes, fastify plugins, server configurations
+- It includes routes, Fastify plugins, and server configurations.
-- Routes folder contains various version of routes separate into v1,v2
+- The routes folder is organized into various versions, separated into v1, v2, etc.

 ### Services

-- Core business logic for all operations
+- This area handles the core business logic for all operations.
-- Each service component follows co-location principle that is related things should be kept together
+- Each service component adheres to the co-location principle, meaning related components are grouped together.
-- Each service component contains
+- Within each service component, you will find:

-1. **dal**: The Database Access Layer function that contains all the db operations
+  1. **dal**: The Database Access Layer, containing all database operations.
-2. **service**: The service layer containing all the business logic
+  2. **service**: This is the service layer where all the business logic resides.
-3. **type**: The type definition used inside the service component
+  3. **type**: Type definitions used within the service component.
-4. **fns**: Optional component to share reusable functions from a service related to another
+  4. **fns**: An optional component for sharing reusable functions related to the service.
-5. **queue**: Optional component to put queue specific logic for a component like `secret-queue.ts`
+  5. **queue**: An optional component for queue-specific logic, such as `secret-queue.ts`.

 ## EE

-- Follows same pattern as above with an exception of license change from MIT -> Infisical Proprietary License
+- This follows the same organizational pattern as above, but with a notable change from the MIT License to the Infisical Proprietary License.

 ### Notes

-- All the services are interconnected at `/src/server/routes/index.ts`.
-We follow simple dependency injection principle
+- All services are interconnected at `/src/server/routes/index.ts`, where we employ a straightforward dependency injection principle.
-- All files should be in dashcases.
+- File naming should use dash-case.
-- Classes should not be used in codebase.
-Use simple functions to keep it simple
+- Instead of classes, the codebase relies on simple functions to maintain simplicity.
-- All committed code must be linted properly by running `npm run lint:fix` and type checked using `npm run type:check`
+- All code committed must be thoroughly linted using `npm run lint:fix` and type-checked with `npm run type:check`.
-- Try to avoid inter service shared logic as much as possible
+- Efforts should be made to minimize shared logic between services.
-- A controller inside a router component should try to keep it calling only one service layer.
-This rule could have exception when another service
-  like `audit-log` needs access to request object data.
-Then controller will call both the functions
+- Controllers within a router component should generally invoke only one service layer.
+Exceptions may occur, such as when a service like `audit-log` requires access to request object data, necessitating calls to multiple functions.